Smiths Porter Pittsburgh

-George W. Smith was rather well-known and merited this biographical sketch from History of the Upper Ohio Valley, Brant & Fuller, 1890.
+George W. Smith was relatively well-known and merited this biographical sketch from History of the Upper Ohio Valley, Brant & Fuller, 1890.

 George W. Smith was one of the pioneer citizens and ale brewers of Wheeling and Pittsburgh.
-He was a native of Lincolnshire, England, where he was born in 1799.
+He was a native of Lincolnshire, England, born in 1799.
 He first came to the United States in 1819 with his father and family.
-Thomas, his father, was a wealthy citizen of Lincolnshire, but sold out all his possessions and came to America.
-Leaving his family in Philadelphia, he and his, son George traveled over the state of New York looking for a site to establish a home upon.
-He was possessed of $100,000 in cash when he came to this country, and he located a tract of land where the city of Syracuse now stands and made arrangements for purchasing the same, but upon returning to Philadelphia he sickened and died.
-Before he died he advised his son to take the family back to England, which he did.
+Thomas, his father, was a wealthy citizen of Lincolnshire but sold out all his possessions and came to America.
+Leaving his family in Philadelphia, he and his son George traveled over the state of New York looking for a site to establish a home.
+Smith possessed $100,000 in cash when he came to this country, and he located a tract of land where the city of Syracuse now stands and made arrangements for purchasing the same, but upon returning to Philadelphia, he sickened and died.
+Before he died, he advised his son to take the family back to England, which he did.

 In 1820, the son returned to New York, from which city he engaged a supercargo to run between New York and Tampico, Mexico.
 He continued for a year or so in that calling, during which time he had many exciting adventures, having several fights with pirates.
-The last cargo he carried to New Orleans after trying to dispose of it in Mexico, but being unable to sell it there he loaded it on a model barge and took it up the Red River to Little, Rock, Ark., then a frontier trading post.
-After selling the cargo he started on a horse for New York.
-He rode through Arkansas, Tennessee, Kentucky and crossed the Alleghenies in West Virginia to Baltimore, and from the latter place staged it to New York City.
+He carried the last cargo to New Orleans after trying to dispose of it in Mexico, but being unable to sell it there, he loaded it on a model barge and took it up the Red River to Little, Rock, Ark., then a frontier trading post.
+After selling the cargo, he started on a horse for New York.
+He rode through Arkansas, Tennessee, Kentucky and crossed the Alleghenies in West Virginia to Baltimore, and from the latter place, staged it to New York City.

-After that he and his brother started a brewery in New York on Broadway.
-After being in business there for several years he sold out and went to Albany, N.Y., where he ran a brewery for some time.
+After that, he and his brother started a brewery in New York on Broadway.
+After being in business there for several years, he sold out and went to Albany, N.Y., where he ran a brewery for some time.
 In 1829, he was induced to go to Pittsburgh as a brewer for the firm of Brown & Verner, then extensive brewers of that city.
-He was paid the largest salary west of the Allegheny mountains for this position, the sum paid being $500.
-Remaining with that firm for three years, receiving for the last two years he was with them a salary of $1,000 per year, at the expiration of this time he was taken in as a partner.
-Three years later he bought the entire business, and ran it with great success, erecting a new brewery and making other extensive improvements.
+He was paid the largest salary west of the Allegheny mountains for this position; the sum paid being $500.
+Remaining with that firm for three years, receiving for the last two years he was with them a salary of $1,000 per year, at the expiration of this time, he was taken in as a partner.
+Three years later, he bought the entire business and ran it successfully, erecting a new brewery and making other extensive improvements.
 He continued in the brewery business in Pittsburgh until 1862, when he sold out.
 In 1847 he purchased the old brewery in East Wheeling, which was built in 1822, by the father of Philip Henry Moore, purchasing it from the old Northwestern bank.
-After selling out the Pittsburgh brewery he operated the one in Wheeling until the fall of 1865, when he retired from active business.
+After selling out the Pittsburgh brewery, he operated the one in Wheeling until the fall of 1865, when he retired from active business.

 Support Image: Second example of a Smiths Porter Pittsburgh from the Aaron Weyand collection (in scrolling images).